Parents & children

 • Pre-school children: including the ‘Road Safety Checklist’ An activity to understand road safety signs

-• Primary age pupils: including plenty of worksheets for children such as, ‘Journey Planner’ and ‘Snakes and Hazards Quiz’
+• Primary age pupils: including resources such as, ‘Journey Planner’ and ‘Snakes and Hazards Quiz’

 • Child car seats: advice covering the law, a guide to car seats for your child, choosing a seat, child car seat regulations and FAQs.